 Our goal is to expose as many people as possible to sustainable practices and smart growing, so they can use that knowledge themselves and continue to share it with others.
-Love & Carrots raises awareness about sustainability and biodiversity, while simultaneously addressing nutritional education, promoting physical activity, and increasing access to nutritious food, making urban environments more conducive to healthy living.
+Love & Carrots raises awareness about sustainability and biodiversity.
+We make urban environments more conducive to healthy living.

 DC is unique in that it has abundant yard space for a city, but very few people use these spaces to grow food.
-As of 2015, less than 1% of the city's total area is being used to grow food.
-Every garden we plant is a small step toward raising that statistic, reducing our carbon footprint, and positively impacting the District as a whole.
+Every garden we plant is a small step toward reducing our carbon footprint, and positively impacting the District as a whole.

-Founder, Meredith Sheperd, has been working in organic agriculture and environmental sustainability for 15 years.
-Before founding Love & Carrots in 2011, she was the manager of Chaily Farm in VA, which produces organic herbs and vegetables for high-end DC restaurants, City Zen and The Sou'wester.
-Meredith received the 2013 DC Mayor's Sustainability Award, 2014 Green America Award, and Business Insider's Top 50 New Businesses in America.
-Meredith can be reached at [email protected]
+Meredith Sheperd, Founder, has been working in organic agriculture and environmental sustainability for 15 years.
+Before founding Love & Carrots in 2011, she was the manager of Chaily Farm in VA, which produces organic herbs and vegetables for DC restaurants.
+Meredith received the 2013 DC Mayor's Sustainability Award, 2014 Green America Award, and Business Insider's Top 50 'Coolest' Businesses in America.
+Meredith can be reached at: [email protected]

-Julia Umiker, joined Love & Carrots in 2014 as a Farm Apprentice.
-Her aptitude for operations logistics and collaborative management were immediately evident leading her into the key role of Operations Manager.
+Julia Umiker, Chief Operations Officer, joined Love & Carrots in 2014 as a Farm Apprentice but quickly used her aptitude for operations logistics and collaborative management to transition into the COO role.
 Julia sees her work with Love & Carrots as a turning point in her career, aligning her professional skill set with her personal commitment to improving our treatment of the environment around us.
 Julia can be reached at: [email protected]

 Nina Budabin McQuown